CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 ### LigandFilters()
 A class that loads a ligand database file and call be called from a yaml in order to filter down the ligand database based on certain filters.

-### dbinfo()
+### DBInfo()
-A function that loads a ligand database and outputs information files such as a csv and a few concatenated .xyz files.
+A class that loads a ligand database file and can be called from a yaml in order to generate a csv file with the ligand information and a concatenated .xyz file with all ligands in the database.

 ## Tests

 During the entire development process, the code should be continually tested to check if the output is as expected.
 The tests are integration tests, which run an entire module and then check that the output files are the same as in a benchmark directory.
 If they are not, the tests will print information about the differences.
 All tests are located in the `tests/integration_tests/` directory.
 The following tests are available:

 Very fast (a few seconds):
-- `test_ligandfilters.py`: Tests the `ligandfilters` module by reading in a limited set of ligands from the MetaLig database, applying a few filters and saving an output ligand db file.
-- `test_dbinfo.py`: Tests the `dbinfo` module.
+- `test_cli.py`: A short tests of all modules using the cli.
+This test is very fast but touches every single module so it's very handy.
 - `test_assembler.py`: Tests the `assembler` module which is the DART workflow, from reading in a yaml file, loading small sample ligand databases, assembling a few geometries and saving the output complexes.
+The tests here should be a little more expansive in the future, at the moment they are very fast as well.

 Currently not functional during the refactoring:
-- `test_installation.py`: A very fast test that checks the `ligandfilters`, `assembler` and `dbinfo` module with a very small set of ligands.
 - `test_Pd_Ni_example.py`: A test which runs the `ligandfilters` and `assembler` modules for the Pd-Ni case study.
 - `test_OER_example.py`: A test which runs the `ligandfilters` and `assembler` modules for the OER database.

+Note: The tests of ligandfilters, installtest and dbinfo that once existed have been removed because they are now all integrated in `test_cli.py`.

 ### How to test your code whenever you make any edits
 When developing new features, it is important to test the code to ensure that the output is as expected.
 The tests are integration tests, which run an entire module and then check that the output files are the same as in a benchmark directory.
 If they are not, the tests will print information about the differences.
 This is a good way to ensure that the code is working as expected and that no unintended changes have been made.